manojake/javascript-playground/cssCheetSheet.md

 ## Grids

 Grid layout is a two-dimensional layout system for the web.
 It lets you organize content into rows and columns.

+_display: grid_ gives you a one column grid, so your items will continue to display one below the other as they do in normal flow.

+_grid-template-columns: 200px 200px 200px;_ will arrange the inline items into three columns,